projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   vCOM irq.

 ``target_vm_id`` (a child node of ``vuart1``):
   COM2 is used for VM communications.
 When it is enabled, specify which target VM the current VM connects to.

 ``target_uart_id`` (a child node of ``vuart1``):
   Target vUART ID that vCOM2 connects to.

 ``pci_dev_num``:
   PCI devices number of the VM; it is hard-coded for each scenario so it is not configurable for now.

 ``pci_devs``:
   PCI devices list of the VM; it is hard-coded for each scenario so it is not configurable for now.

 ``board_private``:
   Stores scenario-relevant board configuration.

-``rootfs``:
-  rootfs for the Linux kernel.
+``rootfs`` (a child node of ``board_private``): rootfs for the Linux kernel.

-``console``:
-  ttyS console for the Linux kernel.

 ``bootargs`` (a child node of ``board_private``):
   Specify kernel boot arguments.